okta/okta-signin-widget/README.md

 │   │   # CDN JS file bundled without polyfills.
 │   ├── okta-sign-in.no-polyfill.min.js
 │   │
-│   │   # Main entry file that is used in the npm require(@okta/okta-signin-widget)
-│   │   # flow.
-This does not package 3rd party dependencies - these are pulled
-│   │   # down through `npm install` (which allows you to use your own version of │   │   # jquery, etc).
-│   ├── okta-sign-in.entry.js
-│   │
 │   │   # Development version of okta-sign-in.min.js.
 Equipped with helpful
 │   │   # console warning messages for common configuration errors.
 │   └── okta-sign-in.js